DannyBuglak/mygolfhub/README.md

 ## Updates
  - **5/16**: Initial push to GitHub for webpage.
 Flushing out ideas for how to develop.
 All basic setup - backend has no functionality, frontend is default React code.

- - **5/19**: Frontend work, Home page started, Nav bar start up, logo and images added, directory in README updated.
+ - **5/19**: Frontend work, Home page started, Nav bar start up, logo and images added, About page created.